tangrams/tangram-docs/pages/draw.md

         ...
 ```

-When the value is a function, the return value will be used as the text of the label.
+When the value is a _function_, the return value will be used as the text of the label.
 For example, to label buildings as 'high' and 'low':

 ```yaml
 draw: